 At the same time, however, the number of entrepreneurs who genuinely want to contribute is growing.
-Whether it is a natural urge among people following years of consumerism and focus on capitalism or it is generational, but it is a fact.
+Whether it is a natural urge among people following years of consumerism and focus on capitalism or it is generational, it is a fact.

-Being a business mentor and philanthropy endeavours consultant, I often meet business owners who are as concerned about growing their business as they are about leaving a legacy and making a difference that goes beyond writing the odd cheque to a non-profit organisation.
+Being a business mentor and philanthropy endeavors consultant, I often meet business owners who are as concerned about growing their business as they are about leaving a legacy and making a difference that goes beyond writing the odd cheque to a non-profit organisation.

 I find that many entrepreneurs, and especially professional firms and service providers, struggle as to how to approach philanthropy so their effort is sustainable but also optimal in the impact they make.